Jeetzala1/Real-time-WebRTC-VLM-Multi-Object-Detection/README.md

 cd Real-time-WebRTC-VLM-Multi-Object-Detection
 cd webrtc-detection

-#3 .# Create .env file with your ngrok token
+#3 .# Create .env file with your ngrok token  u can skip this step if u dont have ngrok
 echo "NGROK_AUTHTOKEN=your_actual_token_here" > .env

 # 4. Make the start script executable